 I had the opportunity to meet Chris Walsh and Phil Barrow of UK based Exclusive Networks.
 Phil spoke about the steps Exclusive took to help smaller IT companies (especially in the 1-15 employee space) grow their businesses.
 I learned how Exclusive added value by offering Technical Support, marketing advice and even Consulting resources.
 Exclusive were not alone in taking this view towards helping their customers, IT Companies.

-Meet Rick Hebly
+Rick Hebly of Portland Europe

 One man who took me to task on my attitude of Disti’s as “Box Shifters” was Rick Hebly of Dutch based Portland Europe.
 Portland pride themselves on offering extensive support to smaller IT providers who want to make the move from Break/Fix to Managed Services, and his enthusiasm was clear to see.
 I took the opportunity to ask Rick about his opinions on camera.